pgib/jekyll-attendease/README.md

-venues      | All of the venue data for the event (/api/venues.json)             | Array sponsors    | All of the sponsor data for the event (/api/sponsors.json)         | Array lingo       | All of the locale-related data for the event                       | Hash
+venues      | All of the venue data for the event (/api/venues.json)             | Array sponsors    | All of the sponsor data for the event (/api/sponsors.json)         | Array lingo       | All of the locale-related data for the event                       | Hash days        | All of the event days and session timeslots contained therein      | Array

 Liquid Example: